 Under Utah's "modified comparative fault" rule, you can recover damages from any driver more at fault than you.
 Essentially, the court will decide how much fault to allocate to each driver, and then reduce the amount of damages owed accordingly.
 For example, if the court found you to be 30% at fault and the other driver 70% at fault, and you suffered $10,000 in damages, the court would award you $7,000 in damages.

 If you have been injured in an accident, it can be tough to sort out what you might be able to recover from the party at fault.
 Generally, you will be able to recover compensatory damages, also known as "actual damages."
-Depending upon the circumstances, punitive damages may also be available in your case.
+Punitive damages may also be available in your case depending on the circumstances.
 While compensatory damages are intended to compensate you for injuries you actually suffered, courts award punitive damages in order to punish the defendant for wrongdoing.
 In Utah, punitive damages have been awarded to punish insurance companies for denying claims in bad faith and to punish drivers convicted of DUIs in connection with the car accident.

 Typical compensatory damages include: